DrDecagon/JoustMania/README.md

 Hardware
 ---------------------------
-This version of the game is forked from main.
+This version of the game is a fork of the official [Joustmania](https://github.com/adangert/JoustMania).
 It is being tweaked for Libre Computer's Le Potato (A RPi 3B+ replacement board)

 Recommended:

 * Class 1, Bluetooth 4.0 USB adapters

 The class 1 adapters allow bluetooth connections up to 300+ feet and allow for the gameplay to be smooth, each adapter can connect to 6 to 7 controllers.
 I've tested this build with three adapters and 14 controllers successfully.

 Installation